Navigate My Site:

 Here's why:

-1. IT'S BETTER BUILT AND OUTPERFORMS ANYTHING YOU CAN BUY TODAY.
-You have, in essence, a wonderfully designed, wonderfully built stove.
-Nothing on the residential market today is built as well as what you already have.
-In fact, according to the world-famous kitchen designer, chef, lecturer on kitchen architecture, and Chambers 90C owner Angela Phelan, your CHAMBERS is BETTER than ALL of the modern ranges built for home use today on every level.
-Further, she states that it is a BETTER than 80% of the professional products being manufactured today, and is JUST AS GOOD as the remaining 20%!
+1. IT'S BETTER BUILT AND OUTPERFORMS ANYTHING YOU CAN BUY TODAY!
+A CHAMBERS is, in essence, a wonderfully designed, wonderfully built stove.
+Nothing on the residential market today is built as well as as a vintage CHAMBERS.
+In fact, according to the world-famous kitchen designer, chef, lecturer on kitchen architecture, and 1949 Chambers Model 90C Range owner Angela Phelan, your CHAMBERS is BETTER than ALL of the modern ranges built for home use today in every way!
+Further, she states that it is BETTER than 80% of the professional stoves being manufactured today, and is JUST AS GOOD as the remaining 20%!
+I recently spoke with a fellow who is a professional chef and is the owner of several high-end restaurants in New York City - he has a 1950 Chambers Model 61C in his home, and he adamantly affirms Angela Phelan's comments.
 How's THAT for an endorsement?

-2. IT HAS FEATURES THAT ARE UNPARALLELED IN MODERN RANGES.
-Your CHAMBERS has features that no other range - be it from then or from now - has.
-Nothing on the current market can do what your CHAMBERS can do.
-From the In-A-Top Griddle and Broiler (who wants to stoop to broil steaks, chops, and chicken, anyhow?), to the ingenious Thermowell, all the way to the super-insulated Oven that cooks with the gas turned OFF on retained heat, NOTHING on the modern market today offers the features your CHAMBERS does!
+2. IT HAS FEATURES THAT ARE UNEQUALLED IN MODERN RANGES!
+Your CHAMBERS has features that no other range has, be it from the past or from the present.
+Nothing on the current market can do what your CHAMBERS can do!
+From the In-A-Top Griddle and Broiler (who wants to stoop to broil steaks, chops, and chicken, anyhow?), to the ingenious Thermowell, to the patented 9,000-BTU Daisy Burners on the top with their super-uniform heat distribution, all the way to the super-insulated Oven that cooks with the gas turned OFF on retained heat, NOTHING on the modern market today offers the features your CHAMBERS does!

-3. MOST OF THEM DON'T HAVE TO BE RESTORED BEFORE THEY CAN BE USED.
-Most just need to be repaired, that's all, unless they've been really abused or damaged, of course.
-Places for parts and service are plentiful, and can be found here,
+3. MOST OF THESE VINTAGE CHAMBERS RANGES DON'T HAVE TO BE RESTORED BEFORE THEY CAN BE USED.
+Typically, all they need is some basic repairs (if any), and some TLC.
+That's all, unless they've been really abused or damaged, of course.
+Places for parts and service are plentiful, and can be found HERE.

 Your CHAMBERS was designed to be REPAIRED if it ever breaks,